 Best For: Quick and simple enhancement of old or low quality videos

-What We Like:
+What I Like:

-What We Dislike:
+What I Dislike:

-- Fine details can sometimes appear over-smoothed.
+- Fine details can sometimes look a bit over-smoothed in the final output.

 How's It Performance in Practice